ongyx/mangadex/README.md

 ## Todo

 -  [ ] Create a wrapper around the API to make it easier to use.
+(Most post/delete calls not done yet)

 ## License